NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 ailab_data02   10.0TB  flexvol    10.61.188.49:/ailab_data02                        no           no
 project        2.0TB   flexvol    10.61.188.49:/project                             yes          no
 test3          2.0TB   flexgroup  10.61.188.49:/test3         /home/ai/test3        no           no
-test1_clone    10.0TB  flexvol    10.61.188.49:/test1_clone   /home/ai/test1_clone  no           yes      test1            ntap_dsutil_20201124_172255
+test1_clone    10.0TB  flexvol    10.61.188.49:/test1_clone   /home/ai/test1_clone  no           yes      test1            netapp_dataops_20201124_172255
 ```

 <a name="cli-mount-volume"></a>

 #### Mount an Existing Data Volume Locally

-The NetApp Data Science Toolkit can be used to mount an existing data volume on your local host.
-The command for mounting an existing volume locally is `./ntap_dsutil.py mount volume`.
+The NetApp DataOps Toolkit can be used to mount an existing data volume on your local host.
+The command for mounting an existing volume locally is `./netapp_dataops.py mount volume`.
 If executed on a Linux host, this command must be run as root.
 It is usually not necessary to run this command as root on macOS hosts.

 The following options/arguments are required: